cseanburns/systems-librarianship/src/2c-learn-nano.md

 Feel free to play with the colors of the `ls` command.
 Remember to run `source ~/.bashrc` to put the changes into effect.

-## ed(1), Vi/Vim, Emacs
+## ed, Vi/Vim, Emacs

-ed(1), Vi/Vim, and Emacs are the traditional Unix and Linux text editors.
+The traditional Unix and Linux text editors are `ed`, `vim`, and `emacs`.
 I first started using Linux because I found `emacs`, but sometime during my early Linux years, I switched to `vim`.
 Vim is a descendant of the `vi` text editor, which itself is a descendant of the `ed` editor.
+`ed` was used to write the first versions of the Unix operating system over 50 years ago when [teletypes][teleprinter] machines (and not video monitors) were the common input/output devices.
+It's still available, and I use it often.
+`vi` was an extension of `ed` and was written to take advantage of computer monitors.
+`vim` (or Vi Improved) added enhancements to `vi` and is my main editor.
+`emacs` is highly extensible text editor that can do about anything.
+The saying goes that Emacs is an "operating system posing as a text editor."

-None of these editors are user-friendly, but they are extremely powerful once you learn them, and they are still quite popular
+These editors are extremely powerful once you learn them.
+Although they are quite popular, they are not user-friendly, though.
-(well, `ed` probably isn't all that popular).
+(`ed` probably isn't all that popular, but it has a [dedicated following][ed_conference].)
-There are plenty of online resources that provide tutorials on getting started with these text editors.
+If interested, there are plenty of online resources that provide tutorials on getting started with these text editors.
-I won't teach how to use them because it will take too much time, but they are worth knowing about because all three are important parts of Unix and Linux history.
+I won't teach you how to use them because it would take too much time, but they are worth knowing about because all three are important parts of Unix and Linux history.

 ## Conclusion

 In the prior lesson, we learned how to use the Bash interactive shell.
-We will continue to do that, but in the meantime, in this lesson, we begin to learn how to use a command line text editor, ``nano``.
+We will continue to do that, but in the meantime, in this lesson, we begin to learn how to use a command line text editor, `nano`.
-I also introduce you to friendlier editors, `tilde` and `micro`, that you might prefer over `nano`.
+I also introduced friendlier editors (`tilde` and `micro`) that you might prefer over `nano`.
 We will use a text editor to edit configuration files and publish text to GitHub.
 It's your choice what you want to use.

-## My .nanorc
+## Appendix: My `.nanorc`

 You can configure `nano` to look and behave in certain ways.
 If you want to mimic the setup I have, then create a file called **.nanorc** in your home directory, and add the following to it: